cjbarrie/ED-AMWs/01_scraping_APIs/02_scraping_APIs.md

 ##  Load data and packages

-Before proceeding, we'll load the remaining packages we will need for this tutorial.
+Before proceeding, we'll load the remaining packages we will need for this section.

 ```r